ccxzhang/Chenxiao-Zhang/README.md

 ## About
-I am currently a student at the Mccourt School of Public Policy, Georgetown University.
+I am a DSPP student at the McCourt School of Public Policy, Georgetown University.
+Prior to Georgetown, I studied Sociology and Political Science in Hong Kong and graduated with first class honors.

 ## Interests

-Cultural Sociology, Political Methodology, Political Sociology, Social Policy, Social Theory.
+Cultural Sociology, Political Methodology, Political Sociology, Social Policy, Social Theory

 ## Ongoing Project
 - "Hong Kongness" from the Mainland Eyes\